turingschool/backend-curriculum-site/module2/projects/coupon_codes/index.md

 ## Functionality Overview

 * A Coupon belongs to a Merchant
-* A Coupon belongs to an Invoice, but only one coupon can be used on an Invoice.
+* An Invoice _optionally_ belongs to a Coupon.
+An invoice may only have one coupon.
   * *Note:* When creating this new association on Invoice, your existing tests will fail unless the association is *optional*.
 Use [these guides](https://guides.rubyonrails.org/association_basics.html#optional) as a reference.
 ​
 * Merchants have full CRUD functionality over their coupons with criteria/restrictions defined below: